-It's becoming increasingly common to see emails purporting to be from companies with whom we do business, but which are, in fact, phishing or other forms of scam.
+It's becoming increasingly common to see emails purporting to be from companies with whom we do business, but which are, in fact, phishing, unsolicited advertising or other forms of network abuse.
 Mostly we can tell which ones are genuine, since we use specific email addresses for specific tasks, and an email telling us we've got an overdue invoice, sent to a family history mailbox, for example, is clearly not genuine.
 But scammers are getting better, and companies we do business with seem to be pretty lax about keeping our specifically-for-them email addresses secure.

 We also seem to be getting more and more emails with no address to which to make enquiries or replies.
-This is not just bad netiquette - it's indicative of a wholly unacceptable attitude to the customer or client which is guaranteed to alienate us, and probably lose our business.
+This is not just bad netiquette - it's indicative of a wholly unacceptable attitude to the customer or client which is guaranteed to alienate us, and lose our business.
+Increasingly, mail from "no-reply" mailboxes are simply treated as spam - we will never see them, and we really don't want to.
+Converstaions are two-way things - we don't want your monologue.

 We will also not visit your website to send you a message.
 That doesn't leave anything in our "sent mail" folders, so we have no audit trail.
 Even if your website sends us a copy of a message filled in to a webform, this doesn't connect with other email via the threading mechanism which email uses.
 It becomes very time-consuming to go back over previous communications.
 We don't have that time - even if you paid us for wasting our time, we'd really rather do something productive.

-"But email is not secure !" say organisations like, say, my bank (NatWest).
+"But email is not secure !" say organisations like, say, my bank (NatWest) whch are staffed by luddites and idiots.
 Why is your email not secure ?
 Mine is.
 If you want me to believe that the email is from you, you can digitally sign it.
-If you want no-one except me to read it, you can encrypt it.
+If you want no-one except me to read it (and it is likely that even if you don't want that I do), you can encrypt it.
 My OpenPGP/GPG public keys are on public keyservers, or you can ask for a key specifically for your use, which you can sign and trust.
 This technology is commonplace and mature - signed and encrypted email has been mainstream for two decades.
-We will accept any form of digital signature which can be validated using open source software, but prefer OpenPGP or GPG.
+We will accept any form of digital signature which can be validated using open source software, but prefer OpenPGP/GPG which, of course, is free (as in beer).

-So, here are our terms and conditions for using electronic communications if you want to retain our business:
+So, here are our terms and conditions for using electronic communications if you want to gain or retain our business:

 In turn, we are more than happy to sign outgoing email, and for your email address only to accept mail from known addresses.
 We will encrypt if you give us a public key.